Union Square, San Francisco: Public art

 At the center of Union Square stands the Dewey Monument, an 85 ft column on which stands a 9 ft statue of Nike, the ancient Greek Goddess of Victory.
 The monument is dedicated to Admiral George Dewey, a hero of the Spanish–American War for his victory at the Battle of Manila Bay in 1898.
 The monument was dedicated in 1903.

 Beginning in 2009, painted heart sculptures from the Hearts in San Francisco public art installation have been installed in each of the square's four corners.

 Economy

 The Tiffany Building is an 11-story, 100000 sqft building at Union Square; the bottom two floors contain a Tiffany & Co. store, while the upper floors contain offices.
-Cathay Pacific maintains its North America regional headquarters on the third floor of the Tiffany Building, The Cathay Pacific North America headquarters moved from Greater Los Angeles and opened in the Tiffany Building in 2005.

 The only hotel located on Union Square is the Westin St. Francis hotel which is celebrated for its historic Magneta Grandfather Clock.
 It is believed to be the only hotel in the world that offers its guests, as a courtesy, a coin washing service.
 The process originated in 1938 at a time when high-society ladies wore white gloves that were easily tarnished during the exchange of money.
 It uses borax soap in an antiquated, manually operated burnisher.